 It is the concern of the Office of Campus Ministry to provide the student with the means for spiritual and personal growth.
 Faculty and staff join students in the planning and celebration of liturgy, retreats, lectures, discussions, and other religious and social justice experiences.
 All students, regardless of belief system, are welcome in Campus Ministry activities.
 Students may be involved in one, two, or all of the Campus Ministry activities.
-The Campus Ministry Office is open daily, Monday - Friday, and other times by appointment.
-The Campus Ministers also serve as informal counselors for many students.

 There is also a University Chaplain on our campus.
 Chaplains of different faiths may be contacted to offer religious services for students.
-The Campus Minister and University Chaplain also act as informal counselors to students of any faith.